 For \$1,500,000.00 in additional payment authority for Contract 135518 to procure gas for transport gas accounts and provide energy management services as needed for operations for the Public Works Department.
+This item was adopted.

 58 Noregon Systems, Inc.